SDU-RB-PRO4-F20-Group-6/VHDL/readme.md

 # Read me
 This project contains the everything related to the FPGA used by group 12 in the robotics civil engineering F20 semester.
 The FPGA in the project function as the interface between the hardware and the MCU.
-The MCU is used to receive feedback on position and transmitting torque to two motors, thereby controlling the position from two motors.
-The FPGA is then used to make it easier for the MCU to receive feedback and give a duty cycle to control pwm of the motors using the spi protocol.
+The MCU is used to receive feedback on position and transmitting torque to two motors thereby controlling the position from two motors, the FPGA is then used to make it easier for the MCU to receive feedback and give a duty cycle to control pwm of the motors using the spi protocol.

 The project contains the folder "Atrix7" and "module description".